New York Community Bancorp, Inc. (NYCB) to Issue Quarterly Dividend of $0.17 on May 18th

-New York Community Bancorp has a dividend payout ratio of 48.2% indicating that its dividend is sufficiently covered by earnings.
-Research analysts expect New York Community Bancorp to earn $1.36 per share next year, which means the company should continue to be able to cover its $0.68 annual dividend with an expected future payout ratio of 50.0%.
+New York Community Bancorp has a payout ratio of 48.2% meaning its dividend is sufficiently covered by earnings.
+Equities research analysts expect New York Community Bancorp to earn $1.36 per share next year, which means the company should continue to be able to cover its $0.68 annual dividend with an expected future payout ratio of 50.0%.

 New York Community Bancorp Stock Performance

-A number of hedge funds have recently modified their holdings of NYCB.
-Captrust Financial Advisors grew its holdings in shares of New York Community Bancorp by 38.1% during the fourth quarter.
-Captrust Financial Advisors now owns 15,511 shares of the financial services provider’s stock valued at $133,000 after buying an additional 4,277 shares in the last quarter.
-M&T Bank Corp lifted its position in shares of New York Community Bancorp by 23.5% during the 3rd quarter.
-M&T Bank Corp now owns 14,024 shares of the financial services provider’s stock worth $120,000 after purchasing an additional 2,672 shares during the last quarter.
-Pearl River Capital LLC acquired a new position in shares of New York Community Bancorp during the 1st quarter worth about $112,000.
-Waverly Advisors LLC acquired a new position in shares of New York Community Bancorp during the 4th quarter worth about $103,000.
-Finally, Money Concepts Capital Corp acquired a new position in New York Community Bancorp in the 4th quarter valued at approximately $88,000.
-63.17% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+Vanguard Group Inc. boosted its holdings in New York Community Bancorp by 1.0% in the third quarter.
+Vanguard Group Inc. now owns 44,302,719 shares of the financial services provider’s stock valued at $377,902,000 after acquiring an additional 444,458 shares during the last quarter.
+State Street Corp boosted its stake in shares of New York Community Bancorp by 5.6% in the 3rd quarter.
+State Street Corp now owns 15,944,115 shares of the financial services provider’s stock valued at $136,003,000 after purchasing an additional 845,651 shares during the last quarter.
+Charles Schwab Investment Management Inc. increased its position in shares of New York Community Bancorp by 52.1% during the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 6,323,700 shares of the financial services provider’s stock worth $54,384,000 after buying an additional 2,166,306 shares during the period.
+Kahn Brothers Group Inc. raised its stake in New York Community Bancorp by 0.4% during the fourth quarter.
+Kahn Brothers Group Inc. now owns 5,962,742 shares of the financial services provider’s stock worth $51,280,000 after buying an additional 25,627 shares during the last quarter.
+Finally, Norges Bank acquired a new position in New York Community Bancorp in the fourth quarter valued at $49,054,000.
+63.17% of the stock is currently owned by institutional investors.

 Wall Street Analysts Forecast Growth

-Several equities research analysts recently commented on NYCB shares.
-Bank of America raised their target price on New York Community Bancorp from $8.00 to $10.00 and gave the company a “buy” rating in a report on Tuesday, April 4th.
-Wedbush upgraded New York Community Bancorp from a “neutral” rating to an “outperform” rating in a report on Monday, March 20th.
-JPMorgan Chase & Co. lowered their price objective on New York Community Bancorp from $10.50 to $9.00 in a research note on Thursday, April 6th.
-Keefe, Bruyette & Woods upgraded New York Community Bancorp from a “market perform” rating to an “outperform” rating and raised their price objective for the company from $10.00 to $11.00 in a research note on Monday, March 20th.
-Finally, Jefferies Financial Group upgraded New York Community Bancorp from a “hold” rating to a “buy” rating and set a $11.00 price objective for the company in a research note on Tuesday, April 11th.
-One investment analyst has rated the stock with a sell rating, five have given a hold rating, seven have assigned a buy rating and one has given a strong buy rating to the company.
-According to data from MarketBeat.com, the company presently has an average rating of “Moderate Buy” and a consensus target price of $10.54.
+A number of brokerages have recently issued reports on NYCB.
+Keefe, Bruyette & Woods raised New York Community Bancorp from a “market perform” rating to an “outperform” rating and boosted their target price for the stock from $10.00 to $11.00 in a research report on Monday, March 20th.
+Morgan Stanley dropped their target price on shares of New York Community Bancorp from $10.50 to $10.00 and set an “equal weight” rating on the stock in a research report on Wednesday, April 5th.
+Raymond James assumed coverage on shares of New York Community Bancorp in a research report on Wednesday, March 22nd.
+They issued a “strong-buy” rating and a $13.00 price target for the company.
+Wedbush upgraded shares of New York Community Bancorp from a “neutral” rating to an “outperform” rating in a research report on Monday, March 20th.
+Finally, Credit Suisse Group increased their target price on New York Community Bancorp from $10.00 to $11.00 and gave the company a “neutral” rating in a report on Tuesday, March 21st.
+One research analyst has rated the stock with a sell rating, five have issued a hold rating, seven have assigned a buy rating and one has assigned a strong buy rating to the stock.
+Based on data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and an average price target of $10.54.

 New York Community Bancorp Company Profile